The Museums at Night event has now been permanently retired from service. Fortunately, there are plenty of museum lates to choose from these days.

 Now, there are over 500 participating venues across the UK with over 700 events and 10,000 visitors each year.
 Some of the events are free, including the Festival as Ritual at the British Music Experience, Heart/Homeless at the P21 gallery, the RNC Debate on dementia as a social care issue, Catch Your Breath at the Royal College of Physicians, the Menopause Cafe at the Royal College of Nursing Library and The Great Exhibition Raod Festival at Imperial College London.

 Other events range from £4 to £30, with many at around £10 per person.
-There are fashion exhibitons, a pub quiz, lectures, talks and debates about a whole range of subject from lingerie to canals, so there will be something for pretty much everyone.To prevent the spread of COVID-19, many events have been canceled.
+There are fashion exhibitons, a pub quiz, lectures, talks and debates about a whole range of subject from lingerie to canals, so there will be something for pretty much everyone.Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.